 - English Literature

-Once the exam is passed, you need to complete two essays within 90 minutes.
-The essays may be written on a computer.
-In one of the two essays, the student must develop a position by building an argument by synthesizing information from two provided sources, with citations.
-Each essay is read and scored independently by three ECC English department faculty members.
-Each essay is evaluated against the student learning outcomes for ENG 101 English Composition I. Students will be contacted with the final essay score results approximately 3 to 10 business days after the essay is completed.
+- If you receive a score of 50 or higher, you will need to complete two essays within 90 minutes either on a computer or in a booklet provided by the testing center.
+In one of the two essays, the student must develop a position by synthesizing information from two provided sources, with citations to build an argument.
+Three ECC English department faculty members independently read and score each essay based on the student learning outcomes for ENG 101 English Composition I. Students will be contacted with the final essay score results approximately 3 to 10 business days after the essay is completed.

 CLEP Scores & Equivilancy Chart